 The Ticket Automation Rules page appears.

-Note: If you wish to delete the rule permanently instead of deactivate it, click Delete.
+Note: If you wish to delete the rule permanently instead of deactivating it, click Delete rule.

-The rule is now deactivated and will not be triggered.
+The rule is now inactive and will not be triggered.

 Preset ticket automation rules

-Atera offers three preset ticket automation rules to effortlessly automate commonly used practices like reopen tickets upon response, send an email with all the ticket information when a new ticket is created, and auto-assign technicians to tickets in a round-robin fashion.
-You can turn off these preset rules at any time by deactivating the ticket automation rule
+Atera offers 4 preset ticket automation rules to effortlessly automate commonly used practices like reopening tickets upon response, sending an email with all the right ticket information when a new ticket is created, auto-assigning technicians to tickets in a round-robin fashion, and reassigning tickets of a disabled technician for reopened tickets.
+You can turn off these preset rules at any time by deactivating them.

 Reopen resolved tickets upon response